Gonzagadavid/rick-and-morty/README.md

 ## Characters

-This page contains cards with image and name of all characters, when clicking on the card will redirected you to [Character](#character) page with details of this character
+This page contains cards with image and name of all characters, when clicking on the card will redirect you to a Character page with details of this character

 ![characters page](./public/assets/gifs/chacters.gif)

 ## Episodes

-This page contains episodes info and participating characters, when clicking on the card will redirected you to [Character](#character) page with details of this character
+This page contains episodes info and participating characters, when clicking on the card will redirect you to a [Character](#character) page with details of this character

 ![episodes page](./public/assets/gifs/episodes.gif)